Grand-Place: Naming

 The toponyms Grand-Place or Grand'Place (French, /fr/; "Grand Square"; also used in English) are generic names designating a central town square, namely in Belgium and Northern France.
 Originally, the main square was the geographical centre of the towns and cities in these regions (for example the Grand-Place of Mons, Tournai, Arras, or Lille (Note: The latter is now named the Place du Général-de-Gaulle.)).
 The Grand-Place of Brussels is the location of the city's Town Hall, and thus its political centre.
 It also housed the largest marketplace in the city (hence its official names Grote Markt or Groote Markt, /nl/; literally meaning "Big Market", in Dutch).

 Nowadays, the names Grand-Place (Note: This is the name used in the UNESCO description.) (with a hyphen) in French and Grote Markt (with one 'o') in Dutch are most commonly seen.
 The historical spellings Grand'Place (Note: These are the names used on the wall plaques giving the name of the square.) (with an apostrophe) in French and Groote Markt (with a double 'o') in Dutch are outdated, but are also still in use in certain sources, such as on wall plaques giving the name of the square.
 This outdated French spelling is a grammatical exception; place being feminine, the modern French form would be Grande Place.
-In the Brabantian dialect of Brussels (known as Brusselian, and also sometimes referred to as Marols or Marollien), the Grand-Place is called Gruute Met.
+In the Brabantian dialect of Brussels (known as Brusselian, and also sometimes referred to as Marollian), the Grand-Place is called Gruute Met.